AI1379/AI1379/README.md

 There are some ideas that not have been implemented yet.

+- [ ] ChatRocket - An LLM client inspired by ChatBox

 - [ ] HydrogenCMS - A WordPress-like CMS in C++ using ASIO

 - [ ] A GUI iOS backup extractor.